AElfProject/AElf/docs/resources/cli/methods.md

 ✔ Succeed!
 ```

-`toBeReleased` indicates whether you can release this proposal, in default situation, a proposal need to get over 2/3 BP nodes approve.
+`toBeReleased` indicates whether you can release this proposal, by default, a proposal need to get over 2/3 BP nodes approve.

 * Release a proposal